emfcamp/Website/templates/about/accessibility.md

 Our composting toilet locations will have accessible plastic toilets with a code lock.

+## Cold/frozen storage

+There will be a refrigerator in the [volunteer dining area](/about/volunteering#volunteer-kitchen) and a freezer in the Info tent, in which we can store the following items for you:

+* Medicines
+* Medically necessary cooling packs
+* Milk for infants

+All items must be clearly labelled with a name and contact details (e.g. email, mobile number, [local extension](/about/phones)).

 ## Captions

 We will be providing live captions for talks in the main venues (stages A, B and C).
 These will be displayed in the venue on monitors to the side of the stage, as well as available via a web browser on personal devices on-site.